aerostack2/aerostack2.github.io/_sources/_platforms/_gazebo_simulation/index.rst.txt

 For simulation purposes with Ignition Gazebo simulator, Aerostack2 provides with a Platform that provides an entry point for aerial robotics simulated in this environment.

+* **Supported Control Modes:**

+  - Speed
+  - Hover

+Aerial robots works in local FLU reference frame.
+This means that Platform Control Mode should be set in ``BODY_FLU_FRAME``.

+No offboard mode is needed, and due to the particularity of this platform beeing fully simulated, this component provides custom ``take off`` and ``land``.

 Ros-Gazebo Bridge
 #################